reportportal/docs/src/md/src/GettingStarted/Integrations.md

 'BTS Password': <JIRA user password>
 ```

-After you have created a connection with JIRA project, you can choose predefinded JIRA ticket fields.
-These fields will be shown you all the time when you post issue in the Jira.
+After you have created a connection with the JIRA project, you can choose predefined JIRA ticket fields.
+These fields will be shown to you all the time when you post the issue in Jira.

-This feature gives you an abilty to choose with which type you will post ticket.
+This feature gives you the ability to choose which type you will post a ticket.

-For choosing needed issue type and predefined field for chosen issue, you should perform following actions:
+For choosing needed issue type and predefined field for the chosen issue, you should perform the following actions:

 1. Click button "Configure"